-In addition to the private placement of the 750,000 shares of our Class A common stock, Ms. Tillotson and her family trust provided the initial purchasers with an option to purchase, or call, in one or more transactions up to an aggregate of 2,000,000 shares of the Class A common stock held by either Ms. Tillotson or her family trust, and the initial purchasers provided Ms. Tillotson with an option to sell, or put, in one or more transactions (not to exceed 500,000 shares in any one transaction) up to an aggregate of 3,500,000 shares of the Class A common stock held by either Ms. Tillotson or her family trust to the initial purchasers.
+In addition to the private placement of the 750,000 shares of our Class A common stock, Ms. Tillotson and her family trust provided the Tillotson initial purchasers with an option to purchase, or call, in one or more transactions up to an aggregate of 2,000,000 shares of the Class A common stock held by either Ms. Tillotson or her family trust, and the Tillotson initial purchasers provided Ms. Tillotson with an option to sell, or put, in one or more transactions (not to exceed 500,000 shares in any one transaction) up to an aggregate of 3,500,000 shares of the Class A common stock held by either Ms. Tillotson or her family trust to the Tillotson initial purchasers.
 For shorthand purposes, we refer to the shares of our Class A common stock that may be purchased pursuant to the call option as the call shares and the shares of our Class A common stock that may be sold pursuant to the put option as the put shares.
-The put option and the call option may be exercised by Ms. Tillotson and the initial purchasers, respectively, in one or more transactions at any time prior to July 5, 2005.
+The put option and the call option may be exercised by Ms. Tillotson and the Tillotson initial purchasers, respectively, in one or more transactions at any time prior to July 5, 2005.
 The price to be paid for the call shares will be \$13.70 per share.
 The per share price to be paid for any given block of put shares will be 94% of the volume weighted average price of our stock for the 12 trading days following the date Ms. Tillotson exercises a put option.
+On February 18, 2005, two of the Tillotson initial purchasers, Mainfield Enterprises Inc. and Smithfield Fiduciary LLC, exercised the call option in full and purchased 2,000,000 call shares of the Class A common stock held by Ms. Tillotson and her family trust at a purchase price of \$13.70 per share.
+For ease of reference, we refer to the purchasers of these call shares as the call option purchasers.

-Under the terms of the amended and restated registration rights agreement, upon the written request from the holders of at least a majority of the then outstanding call shares and the put shares, we will be obligated to file a registration statement under the Securities Act to cover the resale of the call shares and the put shares then outstanding.
+Under the terms of the amended and restated registration rights agreement, upon the written request from the holders of at least a majority of the call shares and the put shares then outstanding, we will be obligated to file a registration statement under the Securities Act to cover the resale of the call shares and the put shares then outstanding.
 Under this agreement, we are not required to file more than two such registration statements in any consecutive 12-month period.
+On February 18, 2005, we received notice from the call option purchasers that they were exercising their demand registration rights pursuant to the amended and restated registration rights agreement with respect to the call shares purchased on February 18, 2005.
+As a result, we have filed a registration statement (of which this prospectus forms a part) under the Securities Act of 1933 for the registration and resale of the 2,000,000 call shares under Rule 415 of the Securities Act and will use our commercially reasonable best efforts to cause such registration statement to be declared effective under the Securities Act as soon as possible but, in any event, no later than June 17, 2005.